-One of the most complex and confusing differences to explain in the supply chain industry is the difference between an OMS and DOM.
-Why?
-This is due to the fact that they are referred to as two separate systems, rather than one.
-You cannot have DOM without an OMS.
+This is because they are each referred to as their own separate inventory management system.
+You cannot have DOM without an OMS system.
 Let’s break down common misconceptions and find the simplest way to explain the difference between the two.

-The simplest breakdown of the difference between an OMS and DOM is this:
+The simplest breakdown of the difference between OMS and DOM is this:

-- Distributed Order Management (DOM) is an advanced portion of that system that allocates order fulfillment to the most optimal location.
+- DOM is an advanced portion of the OMS system that allocates order fulfillment to the most optimal location.

-In the graphic above we can see where DOM fits into the Order Management process.
-The order management process starts when an order is received.
+In the description above we can see where DOM fits into the order management process.
+The order management process starts with receiving an order.
 The second step with the location icon is when the order is fulfilled by the warehouse (this is where DOM comes in).
-In the third step, the order is delivered.
-Distributed order management (DOM) optimizes the second step in the OMS process.
+The third step is order delivery.
+DOM functionality optimizes the second step in the OMS process.
 Optimization occurs when looking at each location and seeing what inventory is on hand.

-In the graphic above, we have two locations and three different types of shirts (black, orange, and grey).
-If I needed the orange shirt for an order I would want to fulfill it from the smaller location icon since only the grey is available in the larger icon’s inventory.
+Let’s say we have two locations and three different types of shirts (black, orange, and grey).
+If I needed the orange shirt for an order, I would want to fulfill it from the smaller location icon since only the grey is available in the larger icon’s inventory.

 Are there OMS systems without DOM?

-Yes, in fact, most legacy or on-premise systems do not have DOM capabilities or very limited functionality for order distribution.
-An OMS system without DOM capabilities would process the orders through manual selections created by the user.
-An order management system as a whole manages the entire order process from sales processing, order entry, pricing and credit card validation, and inventory management to invoice allocation.
+Most legacy or on-premise systems do not have DOM capabilities or very limited functionality for order distribution.
+An OMS system without DOM would process the orders through manual selections created by the user.
+Therefore, order management software as a whole manages the entire order process from sales processing, order entry, pricing, and credit card validation, as well as inventory management to invoice allocation.

 Why do some companies just reference DOM without OMS?

-Bright Order is Deposco’s cloud-based order management system.
-Bright Order automates DOM capabilities, offers 3PL billing, and much more.
-Talk with.
-Deposco team member and discover if Bright Order is the right fit for your business.
+Bright Order is Deposco’s cloud-based order management platform that automates DOM capabilities, offers third-party logistics (3PL) billing, and much more.